 The Beatles returned to De Lane Lea Recording Studios on May 31st at 7 pm for more work on “Too Much.”
 George Martin was still absent, the same engineering team as the previous session manning the controls once again.
 The first order of business was to make a reduction mix of the rhythm track from the previous session since all four tracks of the four-track tape were filled.
 Two attempts at a reduction mix were made, the second one deemed best and ready for overdubs.

-Overdubs included percussion instruments, such as tambourine (Ringo?), cowbell (Paul?) and woodblock (John?) while George performed his lead vocal.
+Overdubs included percussion instruments, such as tambourine and additional syncopated taps on hi-hat (Ringo?), cowbell (Paul?) and woodblock (John?) while George performed his lead vocal and John added a small guitar overdub.
 Interestingly, this eight minute version of the song featured an additional chorus with the lyrics “It's all too much for me to take / it's waiting there for everybody / the more you give the more you get / the more it is and it's too much,” as well as an additional verse with the lyrics “Nice to have the time to take / this opportunity / time for me to look at you / and you to look at me.”
-Both of these sections ended up being edited out of the finished mix later due to the feeling that the song was too long.
+Both of these sections ended up being edited out of the finished mix later due to the feeling that the song was too long (or "too much").

 The Beatles had also booked De Lane Lea Recording Studios for the following day, June 1st, 1967, and George Martin was available this time as well, so one would think they would continue work on “Too Much” with some professional direction from their celebrated producer.
 This turned out not to be the case.
 Instead, they performed, as Mark Lewisohn describes in “The Beatles Recording Sessions,” “untitled, unplanned, highly tedious and – frankly – downright amateurish instrumental jams, with bass guitar, an organ, lead guitar with reverb, guitar strings being scraped, drums and tambourine” from 10:30 pm to 3:30 am the following day.
 Keep in mind, however, that this was the very day that their masterpiece “Sgt.
 Pepper” was released to the public.
-This day's session was, undoubtedly, a disappointment for George Martin to witness but, given the four-and-a-half months of hard work in creating their greatest achievement to date, they were due to waste some studio time in celebration of their achievement.
+This day's session was, undoubtedly, a disappointment for George Martin to witness, but given the four and a half months of hard work recently spent in creating their greatest achievement to date, they were due to waste some studio time in celebration of their achievement.